ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter6.md

 And also, since he was still a young and inexperienced leader, it was hard for him to gain support from other members of his sect.

-He knew very well that he could not keep on relying on his uncle, otherwise, he might not able to become independent.
+He knew very well that he could not keep on relying on his uncle; otherwise, he might not be able to become independent.

 Jīn Líng composed himself, took a few steps forward, his eyes ran through the open ledger, then, in a stern tone, he said, “Tell me the truth, how much did you spend?
 Where did you get the wine from?
 And where have you been circulating that wine?”